Agile Working Comes to a New-Look WPR

 “We are thrilled to be returning to the office – and meeting clients in person again – to enjoy the collective creativity and camaraderie of working alongside one another.
 But the past 18 months have shown there are advantages to embracing different ways of working.
 Our belief is that this agile approach will benefit both our team members and our clients, establishing the office as a hub where people are inspired to learn, share ideas and innovate.
 We are proud that WPR is already a great place to work but we are always looking for ways to improve even further.”

 An extensive refurbishment of WPR’s Edgbaston head office has seen spaces opened up to develop a more flexible layout.
-Versatile breakout rooms where teams can work on campaign development, standing desks and a hot-desk system designed to mix up teams and encourage staff to interact with a wider range of colleagues have all been incorporated into the changes.
-Significant investment in cloud-based technologies has also made dynamic working quicker and easier, no matter where staff are located.
+Versatile breakout rooms where teams can work on campaign development, standing desks and a hot-desk system designed to mix up teams and encourage everyone to interact with a wider range of colleagues have all been incorporated into the changes.
+Significant investment in cloud-based technologies has also made dynamic working quicker and easier, no matter where people are located.